Nourish You: A Time for Self Care & Self Reflection

 - Stock up on healthy snacks.
 If you know that a stressful or busy time is approaching, prepare by stocking up on quick, healthy snacks.
 Healthy snacks are high in protein and/or fiber.
 Some examples are low fat granola, almonds, peanuts, carrots with hummus or yogurt with fresh fruit.

 It’s time to view self-care differently.
 After all, it is really just taking care of yourself — which is vital for health and well-being.
 Whether you are a mom or dad taking care of a family, or an independent person that has an important job that depends on them, people rely on you.
 You need to be the best version of yourself for YOU, and those around you will reap the benefits as well.

 More specifically, self-care means identifying and meeting your needs, something we often struggle with.
 We tend to put others first – children, spouses, parents, friends, even pets.
 We feel obligated to be the caretakers.
 Shifting the balance from everyone-else-care to my self-care is uncharted territory for many of us and we can feel uncomfortable at first.

 However, it is important to do so.
 If you don’t properly care for yourself, your body will let you know.
 Taking care of yourself is one of the most important things to do in life.

-At All in the Family Dental Care, we truly hope you benefit from this blog post and that you’ll begin to put aside a few minutes everyday to focus on YOU.
-You, and everyone around you will benefit from this change and the positive effects are endless on your mind, body, and soul.
+At Campi Dental, we truly hope you benefit from this blog post and that you’ll begin to put aside a few minutes every day to focus on YOU.
+You and everyone around you will benefit from this change and the positive effects are endless on your mind, body, and soul.
 If you have any questions, please don’t hesitate to reach out to us by calling our office 732-449-2228 or discussing this with Dr. Jack or Dr. Joe at your next appointment.